-Some may say the easiest way to declutter your home and stuff is to get rid of most of it.
-But the good news is you don’t have to go to drastic measures.
-Regardless if you own a home or live in an apartment, we all need to declutter and keep things neat and organized.
+Some may say the easiest way to declutter your home and stuff is to eliminate most of it.
+But the good news is that you don’t have to take drastic measures.
+Whether you own a home or live in an apartment, we all need to declutter and keep things neat and organized.
 But, more so, you can declutter your home without wasting time or energy.
 And enjoy the process too!

 How To Declutter Your Home And Enjoy The Process

 Furthermore, nobody ever mentioned how much stuff you can end up collecting as you transition into adulthood.
 Yet, it feels like more and more items seem to add to the ever-growing pile of possessions in your home.
-At times, we both dread and enjoy new purchases because we have no place to put them!
+We both dread and enjoy new purchases because we have no place to put them!
 Well, it’s time to declutter your home and begin to enjoy the process.

 1 – Creating Room In Your Home, So It’s More Livable